qqrs/qqtorrent/README.md

 3. using threads, with a separate thread for each connection to handle the blocking I/O, and the event loop reading back results through queues

-If you are thinking about writing a BitTorrent client yourself, see my blog post: TODO
+If you are thinking about writing a BitTorrent client yourself, see my blog post: http://blog.qqrs.us/blog/2016/05/22/writing-a-bittorrent-client/

 ## Overview